rangle/angular-training-slides/README.md

 1. Check out [this repository][repo] from GitHub.

-1. Go into the project's `slides` directory.

 1. Run `npm install` to install the JavaScript packages needed by [Reveal.js][reveal].

 You only need to do these steps once.
 After that,
 you can view the slides at any time:

-1. Run `npm start` in the `./slides/` directory to run a local server.
+1. Run `npm start` to run a local server.
     This uses port 8081 by default,
     and will fail with an error if that port is in use.